anjalinen/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![right lane](./train_data/IMG/right_2019_09_01_02_47_57_972.jpg)

-I randomly shuffled the data set and put 20% of the data into a validation set.
+I randomly shuffled the data (line 35) set and put 20% of the data into a validation set.

 The final video of the autonomous mode can be found here: